yatotaus/globant-bootcamps-UI/README.md

 → [index](#index)

-# Week 2: Angular 101 and TypeScript
+# Week 2: AngularJS 101 and TypeScript
 So, here we are.
 This is the first step into a whole new world.
 It doesn't matter if it's [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) or any `Js` framework.
 The latest generation of those tools makes the whole development process a breeze.
 Welcome to the SPA world.